-Indicator Metric Year Value Commentary The extent of the positive tilt of the Sub-Fund relative to its benchmark1 % Dec 22 -1% The overall tilt is marginally negative.
+Indicator Metric Year Value Commentary The extent of the positive tilt of the Sub-Fund relative to its benchmark % Dec 22 +1% The overall tilt is marginally positive.
 It should be noted that the measurement window is a rolling five-year period and the Investment Manager would expect this to incrementally improve over time.
 Given the relatively concentrated nature of the EM local currency sovereign debt universe, a few issuers can skew the relative score substantially.
-The majority of issuers have a score of 0 (i.e. neutral).
-While there are more issuers with a positive score than a negative score in the Sub-Fund, the skew is still negative as the proportion of positive scoring markets in the benchmark is higher.
-Proportion of investments in borrowers rated -3 as per the Investment Manager's ESG trend scores. % Dec 22 0.8% There have been no new long investments in issuers scoring -3.
+There are more issuers with a positive score than a negative score in the Sub-Fund, and while this is the same for the benchmark, the proportion of the Sub- Fund's assets in negative scoring markets is much lower than in the benchmark, hence creating the overall positive tilt.
+Proportion of investments in borrowers rated -3 as per the Investment Manager's ESG trend scores. % Dec 22 0% There have been no new long investments in issuers scoring -3.
 During the holding period, Russia's score changed to -3 and hence the Investment Manager is now exiting the position in the Sub-Fund in a prudent manner and in line with the need to treat clients fairly.

-1 The extent of the positive tilt is measured by comparing the weighted average ESG trend score of the Sub-Fund to that of its benchmark on average, over a market cycle (rolling five-years).
+The extent of the positive tilt is measured by comparing the weighted average ESG trend score of the Sub-Fund to that of its benchmark on average, over a market cycle (rolling five-years).
 The aggregated active weights of positions in borrowers with positive scores will be more than the aggregated active weight of borrowers with negative scores.